 Figure 13.
-Mollino, technical ink perspective drawing of Turin Horse Racing.
-(Archivi BCA, Politecnico di Torino.
+Mollino, technical ink perspective drawing of Turin Horse Racing (Archivi BCA, Politecnico di Torino.
 Fondo Carlo Mollino).

-Following we proceed with the identification of the main elements of the wood model (walls, floors, ceilings, curtain wall), everything that is necessary for the construction of the model.
-In particular, the main volumes have been identified.
+Next, we identified the main elements of the wooden model (e.g. walls, floors, ceilings, curtain wall), including everything that was necessary for the construction of the model.
+In particular, the main volumes were identified.

 Once the main axes and levels were defined, the geometries were modelled.
-Modelling with the In -Place Mass command, allows to create families that can be modified in space without particular constraints, but acting on all the elements that compose the model (edges, vertices, surfaces and volumes).
+Modelling with the In -Place Mass command makes it possible to create families whose elements (e.g. edges, vertices, surfaces and volumes) can be modified in space without particular constraints.

-We decided to work on each level of the building and trace the points cloud with a closed outline.
-Once created all the various silhouettes, we created conceptual masses, local families, created by the extrusion of previously drawn sections (fig.12).
+We decided to work on each level of the building and trace the point cloud with a closed outline.
+Once all of the various silhouettes were constructed, we created conceptual masses and local families through the extrusion of previously drawn sections (Figure 12).

-This procedure is applied for all the main portions of the wood model, going to define for each of them a single volume.
+This procedure was applied to all the main portions of the wooden model in order to define a single volume for each of them.

-These objects, made up of shapes, surfaces and volumes, will be the guide for the following, more detailed phases of model elaboration.
+These objects, made up of shapes, surfaces and volumes, will be the guide for the subsequent, more detailed phases of the model elaboration.